-PsA is an autoimmune disease, that attacks healthy tissue, usually the joints.
-Causing inflammation that triggers joint swelling, stiffness, and pain.
+PsA is an autoimmune disease that attacks healthy joints — causing inflammation that triggers joint swelling, stiffness, and pain.
 Often the pain can be excruciating!
 And over time can become disabling.
 Currently, there is no cure for Psoriatic Arthritis.

-Personally, I truly believe that if I had gotten diagnosed sooner, I wouldn’t have as much damage to my joints, that I have today.
+Personally, I truly believe that if I had gotten diagnosed sooner, I wouldn’t have as much damage to the joints that I have today.
 Early detection is key.
-Often it goes misdiagnosed.
-Or not diagnosed at all.
+Often it goes misdiagnosed, or not diagnosed at all.

 Know the symptoms: